 Why sourdough bread rises in the oven

-As the dough warms up, yeast becomes more active and rapidly feeds on the available sugars.
+As the dough warms up, the yeast becomes more active and rapidly feeds on the available sugars.
 This creates a gush of alcoholic fermentation providing ethanol and carbon dioxide.

 The CO2 gas is retained in the gluten network and tiny pockets of air in the gluten expand making the bread rise.